-Not sure whether you need to hire an HR Manager, seek the services of a consultant or implement software to help you with your people power?
+Not sure whether you need to hire an HR Manager, seek the services of a consultant or implement a recruitment system to help you with your people power?
 You may have been able to cope before – but your business is growing, and surely your time is better spent on things other than HR admin.

 If you’re drowning in paperwork, or you’re not convinced you’re covering all your HR bases – this toolkit is for you!